 Who are some of your fashion influences?

-One of my favorites is Emma Watson.
+One of my favourites is Emma Watson.
 She's an example of someone who has grown up in the industry and been able to maintain a beautiful, classy sense of style.
 But as she's gotten older, she’s taken more risks that have really worked for her.

 What’s the one clothing item you can’t live without?